dummigui9-siva/expense-track/README.md

 Feel free to fork the repo and submit a pull request.

 License
-© 2025–2026 Sivakumar · siva80mail@gmail.com · All rights reserved · Disclaimer applies
+© 2025–2026 Sivakumar · siva80mail@gmail.com
+All rights reserved · Disclaimer applies

+See the LICENSE file for full terms.